SpocWeb/CSharp/README.md

 This Repo is intended to publish small to medium-sized C# Samples and Gists

 These Samples typically demonstrate a particular Coding- and Architecture Style that has evolved and is still changing according to the availability of new Languages and Idioms.
 One Example is the Java practice of writing Methods in small and Classes in capital Letters.
 This aligns with the german Habit of capitalizing Nouns, which takes slightly more time to type, but as we know by now (although very late), Code and Text are much more often read than written.
+Unfortunately the universally endorsed Microsoft C# Conventions force writing Methods with Capital Letters.

 ## Knowledge Capture
 Programs is Knowledge captured in a Form that is applicable by Machines.
 By breaking it up into small, well-defined Instructions it becomes not only executable, but simultaneously (hopefully) better comprehensible for Humans.
 It is the purest Form of Knowledge: automated, but we aspire it to be also readable in the best possible way.
 Therefore the following Requirements are made: